rocBLAS programming guide#

 rocblas_pointer_mode == rocblas_pointer_mode_device

-alpha and beta are not copied from device to host for quick-return-success checks.
+, alpha and beta are not copied from the device to host for quick-return-success checks.
 In this case, the quick-return-success checks are omitted.
-This will still give a correct result, but the operation will be slower.For strided_batched functions there is no argument checking for stride.
-To access elements in a strided_batched_matrix, for example the C matrix in gemm, the zero based index is calculated as
+This still provides a correct result, but the operation is slower.For strided_batched functions, there is no argument checking for the stride.
+To access elements in a strided_batched_matrix, for example, the C matrix in GEMM, the zero-based index is calculated as

 i1 + i2 * ldc + i3 * stride_c